FaroukIbrahim-FII/city-explorer/README.md

 ## Features time estimate

-Name of feature: to modulize some codes in the back-end and the front end
+Name of feature: to use cache memory to boost the performance in the server side.

-Estimate of time needed to complete: 30 min
+Estimate of time needed to complete: 15 min

-Start time: 11:20 am
+Start time: 11:30 am

-Finish time: 12:00 pm
+Finish time: 11:35 am

-Actual time needed to complete: 40 hrs
+Actual time needed to complete: 5 min

 # Getting Started with Create React App